jake-knerr/js-style-guide/README.md

 Avoid custom error handling.

 > Why?
 The language provides an error-handling technique that is widely understood by developers.
-Use it.
+Using custom error handling techniques is unnecessary.

 ```javascript
 // avoid